San Marcos Growers LogoSan Marcos Growers

 Echeveria gibbiflora (Oreja de burro) - A large clustering Echeveria that produces foot wide rosettes on stout stems 12 to 18 inches long with broad spoon-shaped pinkish gray leaves that are broad and narrowed at the base and rounded with frilly margins at the tips.
 In fall through winter this species will often form a tall branching inflorescence holding bell-shaped reddish flowers that are yellow on the inside.
 Plant in full coastal sun to light shade in a well-drained soil and irrigate occasionally – brighter light brings out the gray and purples in the foliage.
 Plants are hardy down to 25° F. Trim older lower leaves as they senesce and cut and reroot foliage heads when stems become too top heavy but keep rooted lower stems as they usually resprout new growth.
 The genus Echeveria was named to honor Mexican botanical artist Atanasio Echeverría y Godoy in 1828 by the French botanist Augustin Pyramus de Candolle (DeCandolle) who was very impressed with Echeverría's drawings.
 The specific epithet is from the Latin words 'gibba' meaning "swelling" and 'flora' meaning "flowers" in reference to the wide flower shape of this species.
 The common name Oreja de burro translates as Donkey Ear and is shared by several other plants with such large leaves.

-This information about Echeveria gibbiflora displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria gibbiflora displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]